 Located at Manly Beach, a quick and scenic ferry ride from downtown Sydney, this charming nautically-themed establishment offers drinks, live music, and a vegan counterpart to every item on the food menu.
 Exciting news, especially because they serve plant-based chicken nuggets, mac and cheese and a variety of big fat burgers.
 Remember when I said we wanted to eat like slobs?
 Well I wasn’t lying.
 We both got the “Captain Jack”, which is a thick patty (double patty option available), complete with coconut bacon, pickles, onions, cheddar cheese slathered in Bourbon BBQ sauce, and a homemade MAC AND CHEESE ONION RING.
 Behold the beauty:

 Best devoured with a beer (or three?), and sure to appease even the toughest food critic, I can’t recommend this burger enough.
 And the mac and cheese onion ring?
 To die for.
-Vegan or not, next time you’re in Sydney, be sure to stop by The Hold.
+Vegan or not, next time you’re in Sydney, be sure to stop by The Hold in Manly.
 You definitely won’t be sorry you did.